Wednesday, December 29

 Penguin Facts

 Do you like penguins?
-Today, Joey wants to tell you about penguins!
-Joey and Jinger love penguins!
+Today, we are going to learn about penguins!
 A penguin is an aquatic flightless seabird.
 Did you know that penguins love to swim?
 Yep, they love the water!
-Penguins do almost everything in groups including swimming together!
+Penguins do almost everything in groups, including swimming together!
 Penguins are very social and intelligent creatures.
-A group of penguins are very noisy and chaotic looking when they are all together.
-A group of penguins that are swimming in the water together is called a raft.
+A group of penguins are boisterous and chaotic when they are all together.
+A group of penguins swimming in the water together is called a raft.
 They eat, hunt, swim, and even nest together.
 They huddle together when it gets really cold so they can stay warm.
-If you ever see penguins do not ever approach them.
+If you ever see penguins, do not approach them.
 Just watch them waddle and play from a safe distance!
 Never approach any wild animal.

 Have you ever seen a group of penguins?